codee-com/open-catalog/Checks/RMK010/README.md

 Loop is not an SIMD opportunity because of the strided memory accesses in the loop body.

+### Actions

+If the loop is part of the loop nest, consider applying loop interchange or loop tiling.

 ### Relevance

 [Memory access pattern](/Glossary/Memory-access-pattern.md) is very important